zenithteam-co/zenith-mobile-auth/README.md

-**Zenith Mobile Auth (OTP)**
+# Zenith Mobile Auth (OTP)

 **Zenith Mobile Auth** is a WordPress plugin that replaces the standard WooCommerce login and registration forms with a secure, mobile-number-based OTP (One-Time Password) system.
-Designed for the Iranian market with support for IPPanel.
+Designed for the Iranian market with support for IPPanel and extensible Gateways.

-**Features**
+## Features

 - **Mobile-Only Authentication:** Users login/register using only their phone number.
 - **OTP Verification:** Secure 4-6 digit code verification via SMS.